Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

 Jo leaves the professor to his casual sexism, and she takes it upon herself to secure a live specimen for him to play with, even if it means charming her way through a UNIT cordon.

 Me: She’s looking for a giant maggot.

 Sue: Is that what they’re calling it now?

-As Jo traipses off into danger, Professor Jones finds the cure that he’s been looking for.
+As Jo blithely stumbles into danger, Professor Jones finds the cure he’s been searching for.

-Sue: That’s Jo’s curse, that is.
+Sue: Jo’s cursed.
 If only she’d stand still for two minutes, everything would turn out fine.

 The Brigadier has ordered an RAF bombing run and Jo is in the firing line.

 Me: I love the smell of fried maggots in the morning.

 When the Doctor reaches Global Chemicals’ control centre, he’s taunted by the booming voice of BOSS.